ayushxx7/ayush-mandowara-blog/content/DeepLearning/03-Backpropagation.md

 - An epoch is one pass through the entire training set, and you use multiple epochs (typically 10, 20, 50, 100 etc.) while training.
 - In each epoch, you reshuffle all the data points, divide the reshuffled set into m batches, and update weights based on gradient of each batch.

-This training technique is called *stochastic gradient descent*, commonly a\betareviated as *SGD*.
+This training technique is called *stochastic gradient descent*, commonly abbreviated as *SGD*.

 ## Algorithm
 for epoch in 1 to L: